chung-leong/react-seq/README.md

 }
 ```

-A call to the function might also happen in the app's catch block, to deal with expired user session:
+A call to this function might also happen in the app's catch block, to deal with expired user session:

 ```js
     } catch (err) {